 February 26, 1909

 Death of Hermann Ebbinghaus in Barmen, Germany.
-The psychologist, Ebbinghaus developed experimental methods for the measurement of rote learning and memorization.
+The psychologist, Ebbinghaus pioneered the experimental study of memory, and is known for his discovery of the forgetting curve and the spacing effect.
+He was also the first person to describe the learning curve.
 He taught at the universities of Bonn and Berlin.
-Ebbinghaus was the developer of the concept of the “forgetting curve”.

 February 26, 1931